 Prerequisite: ESL 27 or appropriate scores on ALI placement test.

 The study and practice of reading passages of various rhetorical styles.
-Improvement of reading speed; development of vocabulary through prediction and inferences.
+Improvement of reading speed; development of vocabulary through prediction parts of speech, basic conditionals, and some modals.

 ESL 38 Intermediate II: Grammar